Overcoming analysis paralysis: the research-backed guide to deciding faster

 Key Takeaway

-“The antidote to analysis paralysis is not more information – it is a smaller decision.”
+“The antidote to analysis paralysis is not more information.
+It is a smaller decision.”

 Reversible micro-decisions build momentum that eventually makes the larger decision obvious.
-Starting small is not compromise – it is the most direct path forward.
+Starting small is not compromise.
+It is the most direct path forward.

 Decide small